Technical Insights

 Key Takeaway

-Smart DOE uses Bayesian optimization and Latin hypercube sampling to reduce trial wafers by 80%.
+Smart DOE uses Bayesian optimization and Latin hypercube sampling and is designed to reduce trial wafers by up to ~80% in modeled/offline scenarios (validation target, not yet confirmed on production equipment).
 Instead of testing hundreds of parameter combinations, the AI predicts optimal parameters from 10-15 wafers, learning from each result to guide the next experiment.
-NeuroBox E5200 implements this as a turnkey solution deployable in 2-4 weeks.
+NeuroBox E5200 packages this workflow; initial pilot scoping and onboarding are targeted at 2-4 weeks depending on the customer environment.

-One of NeuroBox E5200s most impactful features is Smart DOE (Design of Experiments) — an AI system that reduces the number of trial wafers needed during semiconductor equipment commissioning by 80%.
+One of NeuroBox E5200s most impactful features is Smart DOE (Design of Experiments) — an AI system designed to reduce the number of trial wafers needed during semiconductor equipment commissioning by up to ~80% (Measured Offline-Lab; to be confirmed in a pilot on your data).
 Heres how it works.

 The Problem